DATA-690-FALL-2021/data690_Sai-Teja/Individual_project/Individual_project_part-A.md

 ![Image](newplot.png)
 - From the above pie chart we can clearly get to conclusion that the United states have the highest GDP of 46.8% and bangladesh having the lowest GDP of 2.93%.
 Despite having the low contributions from exports and trading to United states, Science and technology is which helped in getting the country more GDP when compared to others.
 # Conclusion:
 From the above information we got to know how exports of goods and services, Industry and Trade contribute their part in the economic growth of the respective countries.
+Also we compared the GDP per capita